 }

-Typically, you will use this data to link to a user record in your application, for example:
+Typically, you will use this data to link to a user record in your application:

 "userId": "<a userid in your application>"